Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Get-AzOperationalInsightsLinkTargets.md

 ## SYNTAX

 ```
-Get-AzureRmOperationalInsightsLinkTargets [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
+Get-AzOperationalInsightsLinkTargets [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmOperationalInsightsLinkTargets** cmdlet lists existing accounts that are not associated with an Azure subscription.
+The **Get-AzOperationalInsightsLinkTargets** cmdlet lists existing accounts that are not associated with an Azure subscription.
 To link a new workspace to an existing account, use a customer ID returned by this operation in the customer ID property of a new workspace.

 ## EXAMPLES

 ### Example 1: Get unlinked accounts
 ```
-PS C:\>Get-AzureRmOperationalInsightsLinkTargets
+PS C:\>Get-AzOperationalInsightsLinkTargets
 ```

 This command gets unlinked accounts that are owned by the caller's ID.